kuhchung/kuhchung.github.io/pages/hunters-notes/Qurupeco.md

 Seriously, his beak is super duper vulnerable!
 It takes 70% (cutting) or 90% (impact).
 The body, flint, legs, tail, etc. are all a fairly big drop off.

 You can watch me hammering it in my progression series [here](https://youtu.be/Rt5HOZTzQhc?t=1116).
+I really wrecked him.

 ## Avoidance and Evasion